 Learn Legal English Online: Agreeing and Disagreeing

 In Legal English and Business English, you will frequently have to express disagreement with somebody in formal and informal situations.
-Let's learn the language that lawyers and law students should use in their professional lives.
+Let's learn the language that lawyers and law students should use in their professional lives to negotiate and interact with colleagues and counterparts in contentious situations.

 Expressing an Opinion in Legal English